Anton Lembit Soans: Anton Soans as an architect

-It is true that by the amount of work Anton Soans can mostly be seen as a city planner, but he has several magnificent architectural objects.
-He was willingly able to work with other architects, as a matter of fact all of Anton Soans's most famous houses were born as a collaboration.
+In terms of his output, Anton Soans can be regarded mostly as a city planner, but he is the author of several magnificent architectural projects.
+He was ready to work with other architects, and all of Anton Soans's most famous houses were born out of collaboration.

-First, he also tried his hand in the 1920s in traditionalism, but the most successful architects of this style were H. Johansson and E. Habermann.
-In the second half of the 20th century, clues began about Soans' ability to perform functionalist architecture (A.Soans, House of the Estonian Seed Farm, Tallinn, Pärnu mnt 2, an overhaul project, 1923; Long 36.
+Early in the 1920s Soans was a traditionalist, but the most successful architects of that style proved to be H. Johansson and E. Habermann.
+In the second half of the decade, he began to demonstrate his ability to execute functionalist architecture (A.Soans, House of the Estonian Seed Farm, Tallinn, Pärnu mnt 2, an overhaul project, 1923; Long 36.
 1921, O. Moeler, A. Soans, 1924–25, G. Hellat).
-At the end of the decade, an individual project was completed on A. Adamson's 4th street, office and residential building (1928–29).
+At that time, he was responsible for an individual project, a combined office and residential building (1928–29), on A. Adamson's 4th street.

-Anton Soans was the planner of the Raua street dead-end segment, houses no. 25-35.
+Anton Soans was the planner of nos.
+25-35 in Raua Street, its cul de sac segment.
 Started in 1932 and completed in 1936, it is one of the most unique projects in Estonia.
-Additional architects for the buildings were to Richard Falkenberg, Johann Ostrat, Villem Seidra and Artur Veedemaa-Vetemaa.
-Its form of geometric volumes has similarity to the R. Mallet-Stevens' street in Paris, France.
-A. Soans' corner house had a shop a lower roof terrace like the Le Corbusier roof gardens.
-In 2015 it turned into a real estate development project called Villa Soans, in which the house was renovated and 9 apartments were sold.
+Other participating architects for the buildings were Richard Falkenberg, Johann Ostrat, Villem Seidra and Artur Veedemaa-Vetemaa.
+Its form of geometric volumes is similar to the R. Mallet-Stevens' street in Paris, France.
+Soans' corner house had a shop, a lower roof terrace like the Le Corbusier roof gardens.
+In 2015 it turned into a real estate development project called Villa Soans, in which the house was renovated and 9 apartments created.

 In 1933, along with E. J. Kuusik, he designed the Tallinn Art Hall.
 This was a competition project, which was completed in 1934 with the financial support of Cultural Capital.
 A modernist aesthetic, featuring a large glass screen that combines exhibition halls, meeting rooms, and a number of studio windows.
-On the 1st floor of there was an Artists 'Club restaurant named KuKu and some commercial area, showrooms were on the 2nd floor, 3rd floor was for offices and on the top were artists' studio apartments.
-Due to the lack of space, in 1963, according to Kuusik's project, the building got an extra floor on top.
+On the 1st floor of there was an Artists 'Club restaurant named, 'KuKu' with a commercial are.
+There were showrooms on the 2nd floor, offices on the third and, on the top floor were artists' studio apartments.
+Due to the lack of space, in 1963, Kuusik designed an extra floor on top.
 The facade and showrooms were restored in 1995.
-Today the house serves the same purpose.
+The divisions of the building remain unchanged.